• Skip to primary navigation

 RECIPE NOTES

-• If you're in a rush to use this BBQ sauce right away, transfer it to your preferred container and then place the container in an ice bath to cool it down quickly.
+• To cool this BBQ sauce down quickly so it thickens, transfer it to your preferred container and then place the container in an ice bath.

 YOUR NOTES